QMKonnect

 printf("App: %s, Title: %s\n", app_class, window_title);

-// Your handling code here
+// Your layer switching logic here

 }